Jaapze/supply-demand-ga/README.md

 ELITISM | Transfer the parents to the next generation MAX_STAGNANT | Max amount of stagnant

-You can also change $maxStagnant (found in index.php for now).
-This defines the max amount of stagnant.

 ## Commands
 Run the following command for creating test data:
 ```